xpl/wyg/README.md

 ## Implementing the file uploading

 See the reference implementation at the [`file_uploading.js`](https://github.com/xpl/wyg/blob/master/src/file_uploading.js) trait.
-You need to implement the `uploadFile` method.
+You will need to implement the `uploadFile` method.

 With a _Promise_, it should return elements instantiated by the `renderMedia` factory:

 ```javascript
 uploadFile: function (file, then) {